Tanh-wink/NCPQA/README.md

 We divided this task into two parts: document retrieval and answer extraction

 1. Document Retrieval
-  use BM25 model and es to retrieve relevant top10 policy documents containing answer from 8932 epidemic policy documents according to user question.
+  Use BM25 model and es to retrieve relevant top10 policy documents containing answer from 8932 epidemic policy documents according to user question.
   For preprocessed 8943 documents, they were segmented by word.
 And get the corresponding part of speech of each word.
 2. Answer Extraction
-  对top10 政策文件通过滑动窗口切成成若干子文档，然后与用户问题拼接输入到模型中进行答案抽取。
+The top10 policy files are cut into several sub documents through sliding windows.
+Then user question and sub document are concatenated as input of model for answer extraction.

-  选取 Albert 作为最终机器阅读理解模型。通过结合多任务训练、 答案选择与模型融合等技术对模型进行优化。
+Albert is selected as the final machine reading comprehension baseline model.
+The model is optimized by combining multi task training, answer selection and model fusion.

 ## Model
 We choose Albert as the baseline, and optimize the model by combining multiple strategies such as multi-task training and answer selection.